 It’s all in the DNA wrapping

 But what is special about CpG island borders that could disrupt the normal methyl tag cleaning process in cancer?
-To address this question, the team investigated the histones – the molecules around which DNA wraps like a spool, and which help package up the two-meter-long string of DNA found inside just one microscopic human cell.
+To address this question, the team investigated the histones – the molecules around which DNA wraps like a spool, and which help package up the two-metre-long string of DNA found inside just one microscopic human cell.

 The team discovered that the histones around which CpG island borders are wrapped have a separate, so-called mono-methylated tag on them.
 “Interestingly it is these histone tags in normal cells that seem to predispose certain CpG islands to the spreading of methyl tags we see in cancer cells,” explains Dr Skvortsova.